 A Home Buyer’s Report gives you general information about the condition of the property inside and out, while a Full Building Survey will give you a complete review of the property’s structure and pin-point any defects.

 Either of these reports will cost more than a basic mortgage valuation, but it is worth the extra expense, particularly if you’re buying an older property.
 It could also provide you with important points to raise with the seller when discussing the purchase price.
-Unlike a basic mortgage valuation, these reports are for your benefit, not ours, but we can arrange these for you.
+Unlike a basic mortgage valuation, these reports are for your benefit, not ours.

 You should also ask to see a copy of an Energy Performance Certificate (EPC), which reports on the energy efficiency of a property and is provided by the seller, or their agent.